On the enhancement of boundary layer skin friction by turbulence: an angular momentum approach: Conclusions

 \section{Conclusions}

 The effects of turbulence on a boundary layer are implicit in the momentum integral equation of \citet{VonKarman1921}.
 In this study, an angular momentum integral (AMI) equation is introduced to quantify the effects of turbulence on a boundary layer more explicitly.
 When written as a sum of contributions to the skin friction coefficient by flow features in the boundary layer above the surface, the AMI equation properly extends the FIK relation \citep{Fukagata2002}, for fully-developed internal flows to the case of spatially developing boundary layers by isolating the skin friction of the appropriate laminar (Blasius) boundary layer in a single term.
-This laminar skin friction term depends only on the Reynolds number and not the shape of the boundary layer.
-Thus, the AMI equation represents a comparison between a turbulent and laminar boundary layer with other terms representing enhancements to the skin friction relative to the laminar boundary layer case.
-Previous relations decomposing the skin friction in boundary layers do not have this key property \citep{Fukagata2002,Renard2016}.
+This laminar skin friction term depends only on the Reynolds number defined based on the flow's primary engineering context.
+Thus, the AMI equation represents a comparison between a turbulent and laminar boundary layer with other terms representing enhancements to the skin friction relative to the laminar boundary layer case having the same Reynolds number.
+Previous relations decomposing the skin friction in boundary layers do not have this key property \citep{Fukagata2002,Xia2015,Renard2016}.